-I am an Associate Professor at the Department of Computer Science
+I am a Professor at the Department of Computer Science

 of the University of Cyprus and a member of the Laboratory for Foundations of

 Computing Systems and Theoretical Computer Science.
 I completed my undergraduate studies

 at the University of Oxford (B.A. in Mathematics and Computation)

 and my postgraduate studies at the University of Warwick

 (M.Sc. in Parallel Computers and Computation and Ph.D. in Computer Science).
 Before joining the Department of